10 must-have Chrome Extensions for testers in 2023

 Given that Chrome is the undisputed market leader in web browsers, it’s safe to assume that a large number of QAs are using Chrome for their work.
 Turns out, there are certain Chrome extensions that can actually help QAs work faster and more efficiently.

-This article will point out 10 useful Chrome extensions that, when installed, makes it easier for software testers to do their job and get results with minimal unnecessary effort.
+This article will point out 10 useful testing Chrome extension that, when installed, makes it easier for software testers to do their job and get results with minimal unnecessary effort.

 Wouldn’t it be great if QAs could instantly test a website on real browsers of their choice?
-With the BrowserStack Chrome extension, they actually can.
+With the BrowserStack Cross Browser Testing Chrome extension, they actually can.

 This plugin launches new test sessions on real browsers with a couple of clicks.
 Testers can initiate up to 12 browsers for effortless access, switch between browsers and spend less time on the overall process.